Prag8855/aab/content/guides/german-health-insurance.md

     When you go to the doctor, you show your [insurance card](/glossary/Gesundheitskarte), and you get healthcare.
 You don't need to worry about coverage, [deductibles](/glossary/Selbstbeteiligung) or reimbursement.
 There are no surprises; it just works.
 - **The cost is not tied to your health**
     If you are over 45 years old or you have pre-existing health conditions, public health insurance is usually the cheapest option.
 Private health insurers might reject you, or charge a lot more.
+- **It's never a bad decision**
+    Public health insurance is a safe option.
+Insurers have similar prices and coverage, so you can't choose wrong.
+If you change your mind, you can choose another public health insurer, or switch to private health insurance.
+If you choose private health insurance, it's much harder to change your mind.[^20]

 ### Disadvantages of public health insurance